lvgl/lv_port_pc_eclipse/README.md

 docker run -e DISPLAY=10.103.56.101:0 lvgl_simulator
 ```

-For an environment with X server, the following will the `docker run` command.
+For Linux environments with X Server, the following will the `docker run` command.
 Note that the first command, `xhost +` grants access to X server to everyone.

 ```
 xhost +